 Public’s Return on its Investment

-Every four years the port conducts an economic impact study.
-The port’s last study, conducted in 2018, shows that the port levied almost $10 million in property taxes to accomplish its important work.
-The port and its 50 marine and industrial tenants in turn generated $132.4 million back in state and local taxes.
-That represents a 1:13 return on investment, meaning for every $1 the public gave the port in the form of taxes, the port and its marine and industrial businesses returned $13 to state and local governments.
+The port’s last study shows that the port levied almost $13 million in property taxes to accomplish its important work.
+The port and its 50 marine and industrial tenants in turn generated $134.4 million back in state and local taxes.
+That represents a 1:11 return on investment, meaning for every $1 the public gave the port in the form of taxes, the port and its marine and industrial businesses returned $11 to state and local governments.
 These dollars are used to help pay for critical services like police, fire and schools.
 Without the port’s economic contribution, taxpayers would shoulder an even larger share of paying for these critical services.

 3103 NW Lower River Road, Vancouver, WA 98660